djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 If the weight function is monotone decreasing then the weights of the last characters would be less than the ones in the beginning.
 Such function can be the $f_w(x) = 0.9 \cdot x$.

-If the weight function is monotone increasing then the weights of the first charactes would be the least.
+If the weight function is monotone increasing then the weights of the first characters would be the least.
 Such function would be the $f_w(x) = x + 1$.

 This algorithm has a limitation that the weight of the last characters can't be set to decrease by making addition or subtraction operations,